brianwilliams42/dwrbattlesim/README.md

 - When fighting the Golem, the hero can optionally carry the Fairy Flute.
 Playing it (480 frames) puts the Golem to sleep for one guaranteed turn and gives it a 33% wake chance on later turns.
 - Computes experience gained, average battle duration, and XP per minute.
 - Browser interface for quick experimentation and a CLI example.
-- Web UI includes preset enemy selector with stats; enemy HP is randomized each fight between 75% and 100% of its listed maximum.
+- Web UI includes preset enemy selector with stats and an option to override them; enemy HP is randomized each fight between 75% and 100% of its listed maximum.
+Timing values default to the NES speeds but can be tweaked in a hidden advanced section.

 ## Usage
 ### Browser